ptdecker/cbasics/README.md

 ##Test Files

-The following test data files are provided to support testing the excercises:
+The following test data files are provided to support manually testing the exercises.
+Specifically, the ones that draw from standard input can be manually tested with these.

 * bigline.txt       - One really big single line of text (3001 chars)
 * bignegative.txt   - A big (out of range) negative integer